 From Volume to Value

-We are working with Open Minds, a national organization that assists human service payers and providers with management knowledge to improve efficiency and effectiveness.
-One part of the project was creating a three-part video to explain value-based payment and challenge our thinking.
+We recently worked with Open Minds, a national organization that assists human service payers and providers with management knowledge to improve efficiency and effectiveness.
+This project produced:

-In the near future we intend to pilot some value-based payment projects using a collaborative process.
+We intend to pilot value-based payment using a collaborative process.
 Providing efficient and effective care means looking carefully at the quality and value of care for the persons we are responsible for serving, and whether participants have long-term benefit from Levy-funded services.
 We want to see if value-based payment can help achieve those goals.

 Managing in a Time of Rapid Change